Understanding Record Triggered Orchestration in Salesforce

 Access Salesforce Setup

-Did You Know?: Salesforce Owns a 23% share of the global CRM market as of the beginning of 2024.
+Did You Know?: Salesforce Owns 23% share of the global CRM market in 2024 beginning.

 Step 2: Open Flow Builder